twojay-dn/streamlit_services/test_script/resource/prompt/main_instruction.md

 - required keys : ["draft", "reasoning", "response"]
 ```
 {
-  "draft" : "The response message you'll send to the user",
+  "reasoning" : "The response message you'll send to the user",
-  "reasoning" : "your thought about whether or not you were answering {answer_word} when you generated the response to a user's question.",
+  "corrective_boolean" : "your thought about whether or not you were answering {target_word} when you generated the response to a user's question.",
   "response" : "The response message you'll send to the user, based on the draft and reasoning."
 }
 ```